overnode-org/overnode/docs/docs/07-configs-secrets-storage.md

 ## Excluding files / directories

-By default, the Overnode uploads all of the files from the working project directory.
+By default, the Overnode uploads all the files from the working project directory.
 You can exclude some files or directories by enumerating them in the [.overnodeignore](overnodeignore-file-description) file.
 The minimal recommended content for the file is the following:

 ```
 .overnode